 Companies often neglect primary research because it is more expensive and time consuming to gather, but most research projects should involve some primary research.

-Most small- and medium-sized companies focus on desk research and then move on to primary research if they can afford it.
+Most small- and medium-sized companies focus on desk research and then move on to primary research if affordable.
 Larger companies will invest more in primary research because their risk exposure will be higher.

 Quantitative and qualitative research

 Researchers must also identify what type of information the market research should obtain.
 This depends on whether the research objectives require information that can be measured, categorized or analyzed numerically, or information that indicates customer opinions and motivations.

 Quantitative research gathers information that can be analyzed numerically.
 It can be obtained through secondary research; for example, by obtaining the census records for a population.
 It can also be obtained through primary research.
 Such as by conducting a survey and asking questions that have answers that can be measured.
 For example, a researcher can ask consumers how satisfied they are with their current toothpaste on a scale of 1 to 5.
 The resulting information can be represented statistically.

 Qualitative data is descriptive information and is often transferred verbally or in writing.
 Among other things, qualitative research enables companies to discover what actions consumers take and why.
 Researchers can gather information about consumer preferences and purchasing habits and about why consumers have the preferences that they do.

 There are three main applications for qualitative data:

 - To enable researchers to decide what questions to ask in quantitative research

 - To help explain the data received in quantitative research

 Qualitative data are usually gathered through primary research methods, including interviews, focus groups and observational analysis.
 Focus groups are informal, guided discussions in which a small group of potential customers are encouraged to share their views and opinions of a company, brand, product or service.
 Observational analysis involves gathering information about customer actions and preferences through direct or indirect observation, such as CCTV cameras or online tracking.